VA Pensions Impact on Medicaid Eligibility

 medicaidplanner Staff answered 4 years ago

-A person can be dually eligible for the Veterans Affairs (VA) Aid & Attendance (A&A) Pension and Medicaid.
+A person can be dually eligible for the Veterans Affairs (VA) Aid & Attendance (A&A) Pension or Housebound Pension and Medicaid.
 In other words, it is possible for one to receive benefits from both the VA and Medicaid simultaneously.
 However, the cash payment received via the VA might be counted towards Medicaid’s income limit, potentially causing one to be denied benefits due to excess income.

-To begin, the VA Aid & Attendance Pension is a monthly cash allowance for wartime Veterans and surviving spouses who require assistance with daily living activities.
-This benefit is intended to help cover the cost of long-term care, whether it be in the home, an assisted living residence, or a nursing home facility.
-The A&A Pension is an add on benefit to the Basic Veterans Pension, or in the case of surviving spouses, the Basic Survivors Pension.
-This means a person must not only meet the eligibility criteria for the Basic Pension, but also for the A&A Pension.
+The A&A Pension and Housebound Pension is an “add on” benefit to the Basic Veterans Pension, or in the case of surviving spouses, the Basic Survivors Pension.
+This means a person must not only meet the eligibility criteria for the Basic Pension, but also for the A&A Pension or the Housebound Pension.
 While we won’t dive into the eligibility criteria as part of the answer to the above question, one can find the relevant information here.
+Note that a veteran cannot receive both the A&A Pension and the Housebound Pension simultaneously.

 Determine Your Medicaid Eligibility